 |wide variety including|

 |ageing||will age well|

 Something which can confuse new leatherworkers is the difference between vegetable and chrome tanned leather.
 What does it mean, what are they used for and which should you buy?
 The table to the left highlights some key differences.

 I will not go into a detailed description of leather tanning here since it will not be of interest to many people, however vegetable and chrome (or mineral) tanning refers to how a hide is treated beyond a certain point in the process.
 So most animals after slaughter and skinning will have the hides reduced to rawhide via a series of processes such as hair removal, defleshing and so on.
 Once the rawhide is made it can be left as rawhide (a stiff leather which is used for things like dog chews but not too often by leatherworkers) or tanned.

 During vegetable tanning the leather, over a period of months, is steeped in a solution of barks, plant extracts or similar materials to create beautiful, high quality, nice smelling leather which we often use in leatherwork.
 The solution will vary from tannery to tannery and will give different properties to the final leathers (colour etc.).
 This is a lengthy process and as such increases the cost of the leather.

-This leather may be further refined (curried) with dyes and finishes to create something like a bridle leather or latigo which is ready to use or it may be left as it is and sold as natural tooling leather for the leatherworker to dye and finish as they wish.
+This leather may be further refined (curried) with dyes and finishes to create something like a bridle leather which is ready to use or it may be left as it is and sold as natural tooling leather for the leatherworker to dye and finish as they wish.
 It may also just be dyed in which case it can still be stamped but will also need finishing.